 Interested applicants must be able to qualify for a minimum $400,000* traditional mortgage with a mortgage broker.
 Their ability to qualify for this mortgage depends on their personal financial condition, including their income, current debts and credit score.

 Habitat HMD will then take out a second, non-paying mortgage for the remaining fair market value (market price for the house) beyond the minimum $400,000* mortgage**.
 For example, if the fair market value of the home is $710,000, the homeowner will take out a minimum of a $400,000* mortgage and Habitat will carry a $310,000 non-paying mortgage; the second mortgage will have no interest and it will be payable only on the sale and title transfer of the home**.

 This means that if the homebuyer decides to sell, they would owe Habitat HMD the value of the second mortgage.
 This is to prevent homeowners from “flipping” Habitat homes to make money.
 It will also help ensure that the property remains affordable.

 Within our GAP housing model (which also operates within the parameters of Canada’s First-Time Home Buyer Incentive for those applicants who are purchasing a home for the first time), only a 5 per cent down payment on the home is needed, even if its market value significantly exceeds $500,000.
 This payment also includes closing costs for the sale.

 The home payments are also made much more affordable with GAP, because the homeowner is only required to make payments on a minimum $400,000* mortgage, rather than having to make payments based on the entire value of the home**.

 When will Habitat HM roll out this model?

-Habitat HM is very excited to announce that we’re rolling out our GAP housing model very soon, as we’re currently looking into including this model in upcoming projects and properties.
+Habitat HMD is very excited to announce that we’re rolling out our GAP housing model very soon, as we’re currently looking into including this model in upcoming projects and properties.
 Keep your eyes peeled for updates!